 Time is of the essence for most defective medical device cases.
 Injured patients often have a better chance of proving the harm the device caused if they act soon after their condition is noticed.
 There is also a statute of limitations that prevents most legal action or claims from taking place after a certain period of time, which varies from state to state.

-Auger & Auger can help you and your family get your case started quickly, allowing us to gather the evidence needed to put forth a strong claim or file a lawsuit on your behalf.
+The accident and injury lawyers at Auger & Auger can help you and your family get your case started quickly, allowing us to gather the evidence to put forth a strong claim or file a lawsuit on your behalf.

-To talk to a lawyer about your injury and your experience with your defective medical device for free, call (800) 559-5741 or contact us online.
+To talk to an attorney about your injury and your experience with your defective medical device for free, call 828-222-7649 or contact us online.